kyegomez/zeta/docs/zeta/nn/modules/hebbian.md

     A basic Hebbian learning model combined with a GRU for text-based tasks.

     Parameters:
-    - input_dim (int): Dimension of the input features.
+    - dim (int): Dimension of the input features.
     - hidden_dim (int): Dimension of the hidden state in the GRU.
     - output_dim (int): Dimension of the output features.
     """